akauppi/GroundLevel-firebase-es/DEVS/Coding.md

 ## Prefer explicit exports over default

 `import { some } from 'module.js'`, even when there's just one thing to export/import.

-Using default export (no curly braces) is treated as a javascriptism.
+Using default export (no curly braces) is treated as an anti-pattern.
+It's against consistency of code and also defeats the purpose of tree-shaking.

 ## Avoid `this` - like a plague